-The overall credit quality of the portfolio is currently good with an average credit rating of BB+ (end of Q4) which is in line with expectations.
-The outlook, however, is uncertain as credit profiles might be impacted by a possible economic downturn and rising interest costs.
+The overall credit quality of the portfolio is currently good with an average (internal) credit rating of BB+ (end of Q4 2024) which is in line with expectations.
+In total loans from six issuers are outstanding at the end of 2024 of which five issuers are performing and one issuer is under intensive monitoring.
+The outlook of the Fund is uncertain as credit profiles might be impacted by a possible economic downturn.
+Furthermore, it is noted the diversification of the Fund diminishes due to regular repayment of loans, which means the impact of the performance of a single loan on the Fund performance increases.

-The reinvestment period of the Fund ended in 2021, no new investments have been made since.
-For 2024 loan repayments are foreseen, with proceeds to be distributed to the participants.
+Please note the investment period of the Fund ended in 2021 and hence no new investments have been made in 2024.
+For 2025 loan repayments are expected, with proceeds to be distributed to the participants.